 It’s no surprise that a cemetery of this size also host a few peculiarities.
 The most unusual is the “World Music Fans” tomb, which is being rented for 99 years by a former Japanese funeral director.
 It can hold up to 310 urns and it is only for Japanese fans of classical music.
 For a few thousand Euros, they can be buried “alongside” (or, rather, in the same general area as) several famous classical composers, including Beethoven, Strauss, and Brahms.

 Like many European countries, graves are rented in Austria.
 Of course, some graves are preserved; no one is going to remove Beethoven or Hedy Lamarr from their final resting places.
 The same goes for the extensive Jewish quarter of the cemetery.
 Unfortunately, there doesn’t seem to be any maintenance going on over there.
-While the rest of the cemetery is carefully maintained, from the lawns to the graves themselves, the Jewish quarter is overgrown and many of the headstones are crumbling.
+While the rest of the cemetery is carefully maintained, the Jewish quarter is overgrown and many of the headstones are crumbling.
 It’s actually quite beautiful, in an eerie sort of way.
 It was also the only section we saw wildlife.
-We saw a small hawk, a long-legged hare, and the same deer twice.
+We saw a small hawk, a long-legged hare, and a deer.

 When it comes to museums, I enjoyed the Leopold museum most of all.
 We went on a Thursday at 6PM, so entry was free.
 Currently, they have an extensive Klimt exhibit and pieces from Heidi Horten’s private collection, which includes originals by Andy Warhol, Roy Lichtenstein, and several other prominent artists.